 The House’s First Three Owners

-The Gains A Name, and Becomes a Bed and Breakfast
+The House Gains A Name and Becomes a B&B

 A year after Michael’s much-too-early passing in 2004 from a stroke, the Phineas was sold to its fourth set of owners, John Perkins & Jay Kerch, who continued the tradition of making improvements.
 They added a full masonry fireplace to the living room, a 12-foot octagonal screened gazebo (perfect for weddings and civil union ceremonies) and a hot tub with pergola.
 They also added the Terrier and Green Mountain Suites to the Carriage House in 2010.